The Legend of Zelda (video game): Re-releases

 All re-releases of the game are virtually identical to the original, though the GameCube, Game Boy Advance, and Virtual Console versions have been altered slightly to correct several instances of incorrect spelling from the original, most notably in the intro story.
 A tech demo called Classic Games was shown for the Nintendo 3DS at E3 2010, showcasing more than a dozen classic games using 3D effects, including The Legend of Zelda.
-Reggie Fils-Aimé, president of Nintendo of America, said that the games were slated for release on the 3DS, including The Legend of Zelda, Mega Man 2, and Super Mario World 2: Yoshi's Island, using of some of the 3DS's features, such as 3D effects, analog control, or camera support.
+Reggie Fils-Aimé, president of Nintendo of America, said that the games were slated for release on the 3DS, including The Legend of Zelda, Mega Man 2, and Super Mario World 2: Yoshi's Island, using some of the 3DS's features, such as 3D effects, analog control, or camera support.

-The Legend of Zelda was released to the Nintendo 3DS Virtual Console on September 1, 2011, as a part of the Nintendo 3DS Ambassador program, and was later released to the Nintendo 3DS eShop on December 22 in Japan; in 2012, it was released in Europe on April 12 and on July 5 in North America.
+The Legend of Zelda was released to the Nintendo 3DS Virtual Console in September 2011, as a part of the Nintendo 3DS Ambassador program, and was later released to the Nintendo 3DS eShop on December 22 in Japan; in 2012, it was released in Europe on April 12 and on July 5 in North America.
 The version released to the Japanese 3DS Virtual Console was the cartridge version.
-The game was released for the Nintendo Switch as part of the Nintendo Switch Online - Nintendo Entertainment System service on September 18, 2018.
+The game was released on the Nintendo Classics service on September 18, 2018.
 A special "Living the life of luxury!" edition of the game, which grants players all equipment and extra items at the start of the game, was later added to the service on October 10.
-On November 21st, 2021, Nintendo released a Legend of Zelda edition Game and Watch, similar to the rereleased Super Mario Bros.
-Game and Watch.
-This version includes the original Legend of Zelda, as well as Zelda 2: Adventure of Link, and the Gameboy version of Links Awakening.
-The Zelda Game and Watch also includes a modified version of the Game and Watch original, Vermin, with Link replacing Mr. Game and Watch.
+In November 2021, Nintendo released a Legend of Zelda edition of the Game & Watch console, similar to the rereleased Super Mario Bros.
+Game & Watch.
+This version includes the original Legend of Zelda, as well as Zelda II: Adventure of Link, and the Game Boy version of Link's Awakening.
+The Zelda Game & Watch also includes a modified version of the Game and Watch original, Vermin, with Link replacing Mr. Game and Watch.